microbialinformatics/assignment03/README.md

 ![plot of chunk unnamed-chunk-2](./README_files/figure-html/unnamed-chunk-2.png)

 ```
 2. Using the `germfree.nmds.axes` data file available in this respositry, generate a plot that looks like this.
-The points are connected in the order they were sampled with the circle representing the beginning ad the square the end of the time course:
+The points are connected in the order they were sampled with the circle representing the beginning and the square the end of the time course:

     <img src="beta.png", style="margin:0px auto;display:block" width="700">